 As a pastor, I provide spiritual leadership to members of my church.
 My duties include preparing weekly sermons, preaching, and conducting worship services.
 It's my responsibility to interpret biblical scripture for the congregation.
 I also provide Pastoral care and counseling to church members and assist them in crises, health changes, and even death experiences and loss of life.
 Working as a Pastor may require me to officiate at special services, such as confirmations, baptisms, weddings, and funerals.
 I collaborate with music leadership to integrate music into church services.
 I also plan, create, and manage the church's website, social media, and Podcast.

 June 2016 - April 2020

-Pastoral duties are the same as listed above.
+Pastoral duties are the same as listed above except we didn't have a Podcast.
 St. Stephens was my first call into Ministry thanks to a generous and supportive congregation led by a passionate President of the Church Council.
 During my tenure, we renovated a community counseling center, repaired the roof, modernized the original organ, and celebrated our Quasquicentennial Anniversary.
 I also coordinated and conducted several funerals, performed a Baptism and a reaffirmation of faith, and officiated the first wedding in our sanctuary in a decade.

 Mental Health Counselor - EMU

 January 2018 - May 2019